micanogueira/micanogueira.github.io/content/timeline/Won_Scholarship2.md

 Since the beginning of my second year of high school, while working in a bank in parallel, my dream was to study economics.
 I aimed at the Federal University, which offered a recognizable program in economics.
 This dream lasted the two years I had to finish high school.
 During a vocational test and visit to the Federal University, I discovered that the classes would be in the morning and afternoon.
 This important information shattered my dream because working was a matter of necessity for me.
 I had to work to study, to pay for basic expenses such as academic books, transportation and food.
 I couldn’t afford to study on a shift other than at night.

 In summary, I had to be realistic and find a program related to economics, where classes were taught on the night shift.
-Besides, developing skills that helped me find a balance between work and study remained my number one day-to-day task.
+Moreover, developing skills to help me find a balance between work and study remained my number one day-to-day task.

 <br/>
 <br/>